catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

    user_data:
     get_file: /home/user1/cloud/puppet_bootstrap.yaml

-Here is the heat template that is responsible for creating the new instance.
+Here is the Heat template that is responsible for creating the new instance.
-The network id values found previously have been added to the relevant parameters as defaults.
+The network ID values found previously have been added to the relevant parameters as defaults.
 It is also possible to pass these values in as arguments from the command line, as shown `here`_.